 Online food delivery has become one of the most important and potentially lucrative arms of the retail and restaurant industry.
 Amid the severe Covid-19 business pressures affecting Britain’s out-of-home (OOH) foodservice industry, the delivery channel has been a welcome success story.
-Once disruptive start-ups like Deliveroo and Just Eat are transforming not only how takeaways are ordered, but how groceries are ordered too.
+Once disruptive start-ups like Uber Eats and Just Eat are transforming not only how takeaways are ordered, but how groceries are ordered too.

 This shift increases the importance of ensuring customer service and compliance policies are being met by delivery drivers.
 A key area is making sure age restricted ordered items, such as alcohol, cigarettes or knives are not given to under age customers.

 Leading supermarkets and online food delivery companies use mystery shopping to ensure their delivery drivers are adhering to the Challenge 25 policy.
 Challenge 25 involves the delivery drivers requesting identification when making deliveries of age restricted products to customers who may appear to be 18 – 25 years of age.